wwylele/3ds-save-tool/DIFF.md

  - Now you get IVFC level 4 as the inner image.
 Proceed to decode it according to its own format spec.

 ## Recap of Chain of Trust
- - CMAC header verifies DISA header
+ - CMAC header verifies DIFF header
  - DIFF header verifies partition descriptor
  - Partition descriptor verifies level 1 of its IVFC tree
  - Each IVFC level verifies the next level, until the level 4, which is the inner image.